wireapp/wire-server/docs/reference/config-options.md

 The `conferenceCalling` section is optional in `featureFlags`.
 If it is omitted then it is assumed to be `enabled`.

+See also: conference falling for personal accounts (below).

 ### File Sharing

 File sharing is enabled by default.
 If you want to disable it for all teams, add this to your feature config settings: